aheil/hhn-devops/README.md

 ## Lab 9: Deployments

-* 🏋️‍♀️[Deployment](labs/09_deployment/simple_app.md) - This lab combines various techniques and skills accquired during the previous lessons.
+* 🏋️‍♀️[Deployment](labs/09_deployment/simple_app.md) - This exercise combines various techniques and skills acquired during the previous lessons.

+## Lab 9: Deployments

+* 🏋️‍♀️[Deployment](labs/10_vsm/cycle_time.md) - This exercise allows you to learn how to work with cycle times, the total value added time as well as lead time.

 ## License